Chunnel Crossing by Car

 Chunnel Crossing as a Passenger

 If you aren't taking the car, then you should consider travelling direct from central with Eurostar.
 These passenger trains leave from London St Pancras, Ashford and Ebbsfleet and there's a choice of destinations, including Lille, Paris, Brussels and more.
-Visit London to Paris train for more information on prices, trains and deals, or book direct with Eurostar.
+Visit Voyages SNCF, the official distribution channel of the French railways for more information on prices, trains and deals for Eurostar.

 Chunnel Crossing by Motorbike